 - Provide A Nice Environment: Customer call center agents spend a good chunk of their day staring at their computer, an activity that can dampen anyone's mood.
 Brighten up their work environment by adding some motivational posters or house plants to the area.
 These ideas might sound simple, but they can reduce stress and productivity!

 - Give Compliments: Recognizing employee achievements can dramatically improve morale and productivity, and the best part?
 It's completely free!

-- Bring Fun Into The Workplace: Depending on your call center's industry, you can also increase employee moral by incorporating fun into the office.
-There are several non-distracting ways to go about this.
+- Bring Fun Into The Workplace: Depending on your call center's industry, you can also increase employee morale by incorporating fun into the office.
 Consider having a drawing for employees who have perfect attendance or who provide the best customer service.

 *Struggling to manage your employees as they continue to work remotely due to COVID-19?
 Take a look at these eight ways to work from home employees engaged and motivated!

 Do you have the best operator on the line?